cs1302uga/cs1302-tutorials/scripts/scripts.md

 1. Verify that the permissions are changed using `ls -l` or `stat`.

 1. Execute the script.
-To do this simple provide an absolute path to the script name or an abbreviated absolute path using the `.` directory.
+To do this, simply provide an absolute path to the script name or an abbreviated absolute path using the `.` directory.
 For example, you might try one of the following, the first of which will need to be modified slightly based on the